We are an international group of researchers and artists who share a common goal of revising Arctic history.

 Renée Hulan

 Renée is Professor of English Language and Literature at Saint Mary’s University in Halifax, Nova Scotia and the 2020-2021 Craig Dobbin Visiting Professor in Canadian Studies at University College Dublin.
-She is the author of Climate Change and Writing the Canadian Arctic (Palgrave 2018), Canadian Historical Fiction: Reading the Remains (Palgrave 2014), Northern Experience and the Myths of Canadian Culture (MQUP 2002), and the editor of Native North America: Critical and Cultural Perspectives (ECW 1999) and Aboriginal Oral Traditions: Theory, Practice, Ethics co-edited with Renate Eigenbrod (Fernwood 2008).
-She co-edited the Journal of Canadian Studies with Donald Wright from 2005-2008.
+She is the author of Climate Change and Writing the Canadian Arctic, Canadian Historical Writing: Reading the Remains and Northern Experience and the Myths of Canadian Culture.
+Having published scholarship by Indigenous and settler scholars in Native North America: Critical and Cultural Perspectives, she worked with Renate Eigenbrod to organize a gathering that led to Aboriginal Oral Traditions: Theory, Practice, Ethics.

 Sigfrid Kjeldaas